DanilTaGiL/real-world-openapi-generator/README.md

 + `tests-with-template` - customization by modifying templates of existed generator, with test examples
 + `tests-with-custom-generator` - TODO

-p.s. for more details read README of each module
+p.s. for more details read README of each module. it contains detailed explanation